piyushpatel2005/go-exploration/notes/conditionals-in-golang/index.md

 Ending the loop
 ```

-If we modify the `num` variable with a value of `20`.
+If you modify the `num` variable with a value of `20`.
 It returns below result.

 ```output{ lineNos=false }
 20